 - Is the market becoming overproduced?

-- What happens when demand falls off?
+- What happens when demand falls off for a more prolonged period of time?

 In the next downturn, what existing production will be pushed from “competitive” to “marginal” due to flattening of the cost curve?

 When high-cost production is forced out of the Southern lumber market, this will flatten the cost curve across the entire region.
 Mills that were relatively competitive just a few quarters ago could potentially become marginal producers (mid-4th quartile).
-Companies with multiple mill assets are now trying to evaluate where each facility sits on the cost curve and which ones, if any, will be at risk when the market changes and a new cost structure falls into place.

 Forest2Market has developed a fundamental cost model that can help Southern lumber producers understand which mills are at risk under various scenarios.
-Using the cost curve to play out various scenarios (worst, moderate, best) around housing demand, remodel demand, etc., Southern sawmillers can better understand the risk of capacity exiting the market, how this will affect the floor price, and where their assets sit on the curve under each scenario.
+Using the cost curve to play out potential situations (worst, moderate, best) around housing demand, remodel demand, etc., Southern sawmillers can better understand the risk of capacity exiting the market, how this will affect the floor price, and where their assets sit on the curve under each scenario.